Vyral/klaus-team/_posts/2018-10-09-dont-miss-our-next-homeowner-workshop.md

 {% include pullquote.html %}

 There is a lot of conflicting information out there about our market and about real estate in general.
 These workshops are designed to help you separate fact from fiction.
-We want to help you stay educated and up-to-date on all things related to local real estate. **If you’re interested in attending our next workshop, check out [www.klausteam.com](https://www.eventbrite.com/o/the-kenny-klaus-team-3350101698){: target="_blank"} for more information.**
+We want to help you stay educated and up-to-date on all things related to local real estate. **If you’re interested in attending our next workshop, [click here](https://www.eventbrite.com/o/the-kenny-klaus-team-3350101698){: target="_blank"}&nbsp;for more information.**

 And, as always, if you have any other questions or would like to schedule a private consultation, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.